denniske/aoe2companion/README.md

 ### Units

 Overview of all units.
-Unit detail page with a list of all _upgrades that can be researched and their effects_.
+Unit detail page with info about _cost_, _stats_ and with a list of all _upgrades that can be researched and their effects_.
+Also for some units a _counter units_ displayed.

 ### Techs